dustinpfister/blog_posts/_posts/vuejs-component.md

 layout: post
 categories: vuejs
 id: 450
-updated: 2019-05-18 19:35:34
+updated: 2019-11-11 09:20:39
-version: 1.7
+version: 1.8
 ---

-A [vue component](https://vuejs.org/v2/guide/components.html) is a way to create reusable Vue constructor instances.
+A [vue component](https://vuejs.org/v2/guide/components.html) is a way to create an asset of sorts for a vuejs instance.
+It is similar to but also very different from [vue extend](/2019/05/09/vuejs-extend/) that can be used to create custom vuejs constructors.

 A component has a name assigned to it, and can be used as a way to make custom elements that can be used in templates.
 There is a great deal to cover about components, as well as the many other vuejs related topics that a developer should be up to speed with before hand, but lets take a look at some basic vue component examples for starters.

 <!-- more -->